aspriya/VoxHarvest/Project-Idea-and-User-Stories.md

 * **US-3.4 (Script Management):**
   * **Edit:** User can click an "Edit" icon near the text to modify the sentence (fix typos, etc.).
 Updates `project.json`.
   * **Delete:** User can delete a sentence.
 App removes it from the list and cleans up associated `project.json` entry.
+  * **Reset:** User can "Clear Recording" to remove the audio but keep the sentence text (reverting status to `pending`).
+App deletes the underlying WAV file.
 * **US-3.5 (Playback):**
   * **Play:** User can click a "Play" icon on any "recorded" item to hear the saved audio for verification.
   * **Visual Feedback:** Waveform highlights (e.g., changes color) during playback to indicate active state.